j4n7/metatiled/README.md

 - The `--palette` option is not required and must specify one of the available palettes.
 You have to make sure your image is using the that palette.
 All colors must be contained in that palette, except the 4 ones that are used for the roofs.
 - The `--compress` option is not required and, if used, will apply additional compression to the tiles.
 - The `--extract-palette` option is not required and is meant to be used alone.
 It will generate a txt file with the palette of the map.
 That file will still require some manual adjustments.
+- The `--analyze-palette` option is not required and is meant to be used alone.
+It will output an image if the palette is invalid, meaning it contains more than 7 colors or some tiles have more than 5 tones.
+The image helps identify problematic tiles, allowing you to manually correct the map.

 ## Examples